tatarko/dibi-active-record/README.md

 #### List of pre-defined filters

 - `boolean` - value is interpreted as boolean and stored as 0/1 in database
-- `datetime` - value is interpreted as `DateTime` object and stored as date/time in database
+- `date` - value is interpreted as `DateTime` object and stored as date/time in database
 - `float` - value is interpreted as float
 - `integer` - value is interpreted as integer
 - `json` - field will be on-the-fly encoded/decoded as json